-Canon 2000D versus Fujifilm X-T20
+Canon 2000D vs Fujifilm X-T20

-The Canon EOS 2000D (called Canon T7 in some regions) and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in February 2018 and January 2017.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in February 2018 and January 2017.
 The 2000D is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (25 percent) than the Canon 2000D.
 Moreover, the X-T20 is markedly lighter (19 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the X-T20 are weather-sealed.